Raymond II, Count of Tripoli: War with Muslim powers

 Bazwāj, the mamluk (or slave) commander of Damascus made a raid against Tripoli and defeated Pons in a battle.
 Pons fled from the battlefield, but native Christians captured and handed him over to Bazwāj who had him executed on 25 March 1137.
-Bazwāj captured a frontier fort, but returned to Damascus without attacking Tripoli.
+Bazwāj captured a frontier fort but returned to Damascus without attacking Tripoli.
 To take vengeance for his father's death, Raymond invaded the local Christians' settlements in the Mount Lebanon area and captured many of them.
-The captured men, women and children were taken to Tripoli where the majority was tortured and executed.
+The captured men, women and children were taken to Tripoli where the majority were tortured and executed.
 William of Tyre remarked that Raymond's campaign against the local Christians provided "the first lessons of his martial courage".

 After learning of Pons' death, Zengi invaded Tripoli in July 1137.
 A Muslim historian, Kamal al-Din, would later claim that Zengi attacked Tripoli only after Raymond mustered his troops to force Zengi to lift the siege of Homs.
 Lewis emphasizes that Kamal al-Din's report is doubtful, because Bazwāj had almost annihilated the army of Tripoli, preventing Raymond from launching major campaigns.
-After Zengi laid siege to Montferrand, Raymond sent envoys to his maternal uncle, Fulk, King of Jerusalem, urging him to hurry to the besieged fortress.
-Shortly after Fulk and his army crossed the frontier of the County of Tripoli, the envoys of Raymond of Poitiers, Prince of Antioch, informed him that the Byzantine Emperor John II Komnenos had invaded Antioch.
+After Zengi laid siege to Montferrand, Raymond sent envoys to King Fulk of Jerusalem, his maternal uncle and brother-in-law, urging him to hurry to the besieged fortress.
+Shortly after Fulk and his army crossed the frontier of the County of Tripoli, the envoys of Raymond of Poitiers, prince of Antioch, informed him that the Byzantine Emperor John II Komnenos had invaded Antioch.

 Fulk and Raymond of Tripoli decided to launch an assault on Zengi's forces before marching to Antioch, because they thought they could easily defeat the atabeg.
 However, Zengi lifted the siege of Homs and made an unexpected attack on the united forces of Jerusalem and Tripoli.
 Thousands of Christian soldiers were killed during the battle, and even more (including Raymond) were captured; Fulk and his retinue fled to Montferrand.
-Zengi again besieged Montferrand, but began negotiations with the besieged when he heard that further relief was on its way from Raymond of Poitiers, Joscelin II of Edessa, and emperor John II Komnenos.
+Zengi again besieged Montferrand, but began negotiations with the besieged when he heard that further relief was on its way from Raymond of Poitiers, Joscelin II of Edessa, and Emperor John II Komnenos.
 Those besieged in the fortress did not know of these movements but readily agreed to hand over the castle to Zengi in exchange for a safe passage and the release of Raymond and all other Christian captives.